 Ingredients: Vitamin C works with CBD, green tea, and HA

 The main ingredient of the Universal C Eye Perfector is vitamin C, which is known to improve the radiance and texture of the skin while diminishing the appearance of dark spots, fine lines, and wrinkles.
-Formulated with 5% of L-ascorbic acid, this product offers the benefits of vitamin C but is still gentle enough to be used around the sensitive eye area.
+Formulated with 5% of L-ascorbic acid, this product offers the benefits of vitamin C but should still be gentle enough to be used around the sensitive eye area.

 In addition to vitamin C, this innovative gel-cream serum contains three other key ingredients: CBD, hyaluronic acid, and EGCG.
 CBD (derived from both cannabis Sativa seed oil and cannabis Sativa flower/leaf/stem extract) is rich in antioxidants, vitamins, and minerals, soothing and calming the eye area.
 Hyaluronic acid, a favorite amongst skin-care enthusiasts, activates moisture within the skin with a plumping and hydrating effect.
 EGCG (epigallocatechin gallate), an active component of green tea, also has antioxidant benefits—plus, it's anti-inflammatory and non-irritating.